-6 of the best coffee shops near Surfers Paradise
+6 of the best coffee spots in and around Surfers Paradise

 If you find yourself flatlining on the Gold Coast, it’s likely you’re in need of a beasty brew.
-Get your caffeine fix from one of these six coffee shops, all within walking distance of the Surfers Paradise sign.
+Get your caffeine fix from one of these six coffee shops, all a short walk or drive from the sands of Surfers Paradise.

 1. Lot 1 Coffee

 Want a dash of irony with your coffee?
 Then head to Lot 1, a cool little café two blocks south of the Surfers Paradise sign.